I do an exercise called “fear-setting” at least once a quarter, often once a month. It is the most powerful exercise I do.

 Fear-setting has produced my biggest business and personal successes, as well as repeatedly helped me to avoid catastrophic mistakes.

-The above TED talk (brand-new!) gives you an overview, and the below text provides more detail, step-by-step instructions, and real-world examples.
-For the three exercise slides from the TED presentation, click here.
+The above TED talk gives you an overview, and the below text provides more detail, step-by-step instructions, and real-world examples.
+For the three exercise slides from the TED presentation, please click here.

 “Many a false step was made by standing still.”